Fourth Anglo-Dutch War: European waters

 Admiral Hartsinck at first proved himself highly reluctant to risk his fleet.
 However, political pressure to venture outside the safety of the Texel roadstead mounted and several cautious attempts were made to capture British convoys, or escort Dutch convoys.
 In one of those forays, an unusually strong squadron, under Admiral Johan Zoutman and his second-in-command, Rear Admiral Jan Hendrik van Kinsbergen, encountered in August 1781 a British squadron of about equal strength under Admiral Hyde Parker in the Battle of Dogger Bank, which ended in a tactical draw.

 Another promising venture seemed to be what has become known as the Brest Affair.
 In September 1782, after the Dutch politicians had hesitantly agreed to coordinate their actions with the French, acting "in concert", an opportunity seemed to exist to combine a Dutch squadron of 10 ships of the line with the French squadron at Brest, as the British fleet in the channel had suddenly sailed south.
 However, Hartsinck, as usual, made objections, based on intelligence that British ships lay in ambush.
 When this proved false, the stadtholder ordered him to send the squadron, under command of Vice Admiral Count Lodewijk van Bylandt to Brest.
-However, as had happened countless times before, Bylandt, after having inspected the ships, declared them "unready" to put out to sea.
+However, as had happened several times before, Bylandt, after having inspected the ships, declared them "unready" to put out to sea.
 In this refusal, he was supported by the other flag officers.
 The incident caused a political storm that threatened to engulf the stadtholder himself, as he was responsible as commander-in-chief for both the state of readiness of the fleet and its strategic decisions (though the officers were tactically and operationally responsible, and could not decline responsibility for the alleged state of "unreadiness" themselves).
 The opponents of the stadtholder demanded an investigation that was, however, very long drawn out, and quietly terminated after the stadtholder was restored in his full powers after 1787, long after the end of the war.